NinerBull/tRP3_RPNameInQuests/README.md

 # Total RP 3: RP Name in Quest Text
-An addon for World of Warcraft!
+An addon for World of Warcraft - The War Within, Cataclysm Classic and Classic Era!

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw75727.jpg)